Topics on this page

 Performance tips for intrusion prevention

-To improve system resources utilization on Deep Security Agent, optimize certain performance-related settings.
+To improve system resources utilization on agent, optimize certain performance-related settings.

 For an overview of the intrusion prevention module, see Block exploit attempts using intrusion prevention.

 Maximum size for configuration packages